marcelinombb/avaliacao-layout/.planning/PROJECT.md

 ## What This Is

 A TypeScript library that converts a typed `AssessmentInput` into a paginated, PDF-ready HTML document.
 It renders assessment questions (multiple choice, open-ended, assertions, associations) using Handlebars templates and KaTeX for math, paginated in the browser via Paged.js.
-The public API accepts a clean `AssessmentInput` type — no backend DB shape leakage — with a `fromProvaModelo3()` adapter for existing consumers migrating from the raw backend shape.
+The public API accepts a clean `AssessmentInput` type — no backend DB shape leakage — with a `fromProvaModelo()` adapter for existing consumers migrating from the raw backend shape.

 ## Core Value